toggl/komposable-architecture/README.md

 }
 ```

-Or some other observable API like for example location services.
+Or some other observable APIs like for example location services.
 Subscription flow can be also steered by state changes:

 ```kotlin
 class ListSubscription @Inject constructor(val locationProvider: LocationProvider) : Subscription<AppState, AppAction> {